a reflection about Cedric Price’s Fun Palace at to Adhocracy Athens by Lorenza Baroncelli, Hans Ulrich Obrist with Simone Niquille, Vasili Saltas

 The contribution prepared for Adhocracy Athens is the continuation of the exhibition Lucius Burckhardt and Cedric Price, a stroll through a fun palace, hosted at the Swiss Pavilion within the context of the 14th Venice Biennial.
 In this occasion we reflected on an architecture based on time, able to integrate different formats and generate different intensities of experience and attention.
 The longer we worked on it and thought about it, the less ‘physical’ the exhibition concept became, so that, in the end, only Lucius’s and Cedric’s mental universes were floating in space.

 For Adhocracy Athens the physical dimension of architecture and the curatorial interpretation of Price’s approach disappear, making only his words accessible by all.
 In the space of the exhibition, three headphones broadcast the original lecture given by Price.
 The images that Price projected are placed in this booklet which visitors can bring home.

-To download the booklet click here: ADH_adhocracyPrice_STACK-2
+To download the booklet click here: ADH_adhocracyPrice_STACK-2-LOW